 Finally, here’s another strategy to consider.

-SoFi Money is tailored to simplify your money.
-It is a cash management account that doesn’t have any account fees.
-With SoFi Money, you can save, spend, and earn all in one place.
+SoFi Checking and Savings is tailored to simplify your money.
+It is an online banking account that doesn’t have any account fees.
+With SoFi Checking and Savings, you can save, spend, and earn all in one place.

 • No account fees (subject to change).
 We believe your money should earn you money, not cost you money.